mmkal/cooperbara/docs/reference.md

 <span style="white-space: nowrap;">`--nocleanup`</span> | *boolean* | Cleanup the output directories.
 This includes the workdir, scratch clones of Git repos, etc. By default is set to false and directories will be cleaned prior to the execution.
 If set to true, the previous run output will not be cleaned up.
 Keep in mind that running in this mode will lead to an ever increasing disk usage.
 <span style="white-space: nowrap;">`--noprompt`</span> | *boolean* | Don't prompt, this will answer all prompts with 'yes'
 <span style="white-space: nowrap;">`--output-limit`</span> | *int* | Limit the output in the console to a number of records.
 Each subcommand might use this flag differently.
 Defaults to 0, which shows all the output.
 <span style="white-space: nowrap;">`--output-root`</span> | *string* | The root directory where to generate output files.
-If not set, ~/copybara/out is used by default.
+If not set, ~/cooperbara/out is used by default.
 Use with care, Copybara might remove files inside this root if necessary.
 <span style="white-space: nowrap;">`--patch-bin`</span> | *string* | Path for GNU Patch command
 <span style="white-space: nowrap;">`--repo-timeout`</span> | *duration* | Repository operation timeout duration.
 Example values: 30s, 20m, 1h, etc.
 <span style="white-space: nowrap;">`--squash`</span> | *boolean* | Override workflow's mode with 'SQUASH'.
 This is useful mainly for workflows that use 'ITERATIVE' mode, when we want to run a single export with 'SQUASH', maybe to fix an issue.
 Always use --dry-run before, to test your changes locally.
 <span style="white-space: nowrap;">`--validate-starlark`</span> | *string* | Starlark should be validated prior to execution, but this might break legacy configs.
 Options are LOOSE, STRICT
-<span style="white-space: nowrap;">`--version-selector-use-cli-ref`</span> | *boolean* | If command line ref is to used with a version selector, pass this flag to tell copybara to use it.
+<span style="white-space: nowrap;">`--version-selector-use-cli-ref`</span> | *boolean* | If command line ref is to used with a version selector, pass this flag to tell cooperbara to use it.
 <span style="white-space: nowrap;">`-v, --verbose`</span> | *boolean* | Verbose output.

 <a id="core.action" aria-hidden="true"></a>